< Browse to Previous Essay | Browse to Next Essay >

 By a Vote of the People

 The establishment of the Port of Bremerton is tied to the origins of the town of Bremerton itself.
-In 1891, William Bremer (1863-1910) purchased an 88-acre tract of land along the north side of the Sinclair Inlet, designating 25-acres to plat the town of Bremerton.
+In 1891, William Bremer (1863-1910) purchased an 88-acre tract of land along the north side of the Sinclair Inlet, designating 25 acres to plat the town of Bremerton.
 Though Bremer died in 1910, his estate, which included a large amount of waterfront property, remained in the Bremer family.
 By 1912 citizens of Bremerton were grumbling that the wharfage tolls at the Bremer-owned wharf -- the only ingress to city -- were too high, and in 1912 citizens voted for $35,000 in bonds to build a municipal wharf.
-On January 1, 1913, a large crowd gathered to witness the dedication of the new $20,000 municipal wharf built.
+On January 1, 1913, a large crowd gathered to witness the dedication of the new $20,000 municipal wharf.

 The Bremer family, however, saw the municipal wharf as an encroachment on their landholdings.
-In 1913, they filed a suit through the State Land Commissioner in an attempt to force the city to remove the section of the new municipal dock that “blocked public waterways” and extended over the Bremers tidelands (Seattle Daily Times, October 16, 1913).
+In 1913, the family filed a suit through the State Land Commissioner in an attempt to force the city to remove the section of the new municipal dock that allegedly "blocked public waterways" and extended over the Bremers tidelands (Seattle Daily Times, October 16, 1913).
 The suit would have forced Bremerton to cut off 50 feet from each end of the wharf.